NetSPI/PowerHuntShares/README.md

 * <strong>Analyze</strong> collected Share ACL data.
 * <strong>Report</strong> summary reports and excessive privilege details in HTML and CSV file formats.

-Excessive SMB share ACLs are a systemic problem and an attack surface that all organizations struggle with.
-The goal of this project is to provide a proof concept that will work towards building a better share collection and data insight engine that can help inform and priorititize remediation efforts.
-<br><br>
 Bonus Features:
 <br>
 * Stand alone LLM functions: https://github.com/NetSPI/PowerHuntShares/blob/main/Scripts/Invoke-FingerPrintShare.ps1